mpizenberg/elm-touch-events/README.md

     , clientY : Float
     }

--- Defined in SingleTouch module: To put somewhere in your model type alias SingleTouch =
+-- Defined in MultiTouch module: To put somewhere in your model (or not).
+-- The properties `touches`, `targetTouches` and `changedTouches` -- are represented by dictionaries in which the keys are the -- unique Int identifier of the Touch interactions. type alias MultiTouch =
     { touchType : TouchEvent
+    , touches : Dict Int Touch
+    , targetTouches : Dict Int Touch
-    , touch : Touch
+    , changedTouches : Dict Int Touch
     }

--- Defined in SingleTouch module: A simple touch event handler that can be -- used in views with a msg builder (Touch -> msg) onSingleTouch : TouchEvent -> HE.Options -> (Touch -> msg) -> H.Attribute msg
+-- Defined in MultiTouch module: A simple touch event handler that can be -- used in views with a msg builder (MultiTouch -> msg) onMultiTouch : TouchEvent -> HE.Options -> (MultiTouch -> msg) -> H.Attribute msg
 ```

 To try this package, please use a touchscreen platform (mobile, tablet, ...)